 In With The Old

 Tom Glavine, who will be 42 by the time next season opens, would need to pitch beyond 2008 to move up among the top five winningest left-handers of all time.

-Glavine came up to the Braves in 1987, part of an impressive class of young pitchers that also included Smoltz and Steve Avery.
-Those three helped the Braves to a remarkable worst-to-first turnaround in 1991, when Atlanta made it all the way to Game 7 of a memorable World Series before losing to Minnesota.
+Glavine was drafted and nurtured by the Braves.
+He came up with an amazing group of young pitchers that included Smoltz and Steve Avery, helping Atlanta go from worst-to-first in 1991 and all the way to Game 7 of a memorable World Series loss to Minnesota.